vegadigi/KABot/README.md

 popular outlets such as MarketWatch and Yahoo Finance.
 New articles are scanned for ticker symbols and fed into the asset discovery pipeline so that trending stocks can be monitored automatically.

+## Backtesting

+The `Backtester` class in `analysis/backtester.py` provides a simple way to test trading ideas against a year's worth of historical data downloaded with `yfinance`.
+Pass in a strategy function that returns `"buy"` or `"sell"` signals and the backtester will simulate trades and report the final portfolio value.